New Australia: History

 The fact that men and women, who have made Australia what it is, are compelled to migrate from it, speaks volumes in itself.
 'Make the land, be the dung which renders it productive, build the centres of civilisation which render it valuable — and go away!'
 That is the true picture of modern capitalist management.
 The same here, the same at the antipodes — always the same!

+One group of settlers came from the Union movement—John Naphthali "Jack" Dias (11 May 1861 – 13 August 1924) and a handful of followers, dispirited after the failure of the 1890 Australian maritime dispute, 1891 Australian shearers' strike, and the 1892 Broken Hill miners' strike, were among those who decided there was no hope for workers in Australia, and under the influence of Lane's oratory joined the cooperative that purchased the ship Royal Tar to take them to Paraguay and "New Australia".
+According to Voltaire Molesworth, who was brought to the colony by his father as an infant, a farewell gathering was held at the Sydney Domain prior to the departure of Royal Tar.
+The meeting was chaired by future prime minister Chris Watson and also featured an address by William Holman, with Watson reportedly speaking of "the workingman's paradise to be established in the hinterland of tropical America".

 There was conflict among the settlers from the beginning over prohibition of alcohol, relations with the locals, and Lane's leadership: "I can't help feeling that the movement cannot result in success if that incompetent man Lane continues to mismanage so utterly as he has done up to the present," wrote colonist Tom Westwood.
 Problems intensified after a second group of colonists arrived in 1894.
 Dissension caused a rift in the colony, and in May 1894, Lane and 58 others left New Australia to found Cosme, a new colony 72 kilometres farther south.
 Eventually, New Australia was dissolved as a cooperative by the government of Paraguay, and each settler was given their own piece of land.

 Some colonists founded communes elsewhere in Paraguay, others went home to Australia or on to England; some 2,000 descendants of the New Australia colonists still live in Paraguay.

 The 1997 book Paradise Mislaid by Anne Whitehead is about the colonists and their descendants today.
 There is also a fictional retelling of the story by Michael Wilding, called The Paraguayan Experiment.
 The classic account is historian Gavin Souter's A Peculiar People, written in 1968.

-The town, only a few hours' bus ride from Iguazu Falls, had about 300 residents in 2007.

-References in popular culture
+In popular culture

+The story of New Australia was dramatised in the 1947 stage play Hail Tomorrow, by Vance Palmer.

-The title track to the 1980 Redgum album Virgin Ground is about the New Australia colony.
+The title track of the band Redgum's second album, Virgin Ground, tells the story of the founding of New Australia.